-To request an exemption, simply select one of the six categories on page three of the "Application" and append a written justification for your request to it.
-This justification should include information on the subject population, the means of subject selection, how anonymity will be assured and what informed consent procedures, if any, will be followed.
-If your research involves surveys which have already been prepared, append them as well.
-Failure to provide the IRB with a sufficient justification of your request for an exemption will result in delays in approval.
-If for any reason the IRB finds it cannot grant your project an exemption, the project will undergo either expedited or full committee review as the Chair sees fit.
-In such cases, you may expect to be asked to provide additional information.
+- To request an exemption, simply select one of the six categories on the third page of the - 313 "Application" and append a written justification for your request to it.
+This justification should - include information on the subject population, the means of subject selection, how anonymity - will be assured and what informed consent procedures, if any, will be followed.
+If your research - involves surveys which have already been prepared, append them as well.
+Failure to provide - the IRB with a sufficient justification of your request for an exemption will result in delays in - 318 approval.
+If for any reason the IRB finds it cannot grant your project an exemption, the project - will undergo either expedited or full committee review as the Chair sees fit.
+In such cases, you - may expect to be asked to provide additional information.